symfony/symfony-docs/book/doctrine.rst

   In fact, since Doctrine is aware of all your managed entities, when you call the ``flush()`` method, it calculates an overall changeset and executes the queries in the correct order.
-It utilizes cached prepare statement to slightly improve the performance.
+It utilizes cached prepared statement to slightly improve the performance.
 For example, if you persist a total of 100 ``Product`` objects and then subsequently call ``flush()``, Doctrine will execute 100 ``INSERT`` queries using a single prepared statement object.